 “Mirror, mirror on the wall, who’s the fairest them of all.”
 This mirror on the wall is not a mere object of reflection.
 It plays such an important role in Cinderella’s life that it can be considered to be one of the main characters in the story.
-The same is with our homes.
+The same is true with our homes.

 This seemingly unassuming object finds a place in almost every room of our house and quietly performs a range of functions.
-Performing its main function of showing a person what he looks like, the mirror has an undisputed place in bathrooms, above wash basins and at dressing/make-up corners of the house.
+Performing its main function of showing a person what he looks like, the mirror has an undisputed place in bathrooms, above wash basins, and in dressing/make-up corners of the house.
 Inside the bedroom and guestrooms, mirrors should be placed so as not to invade the privacy of a person.
 “Vaastu Shastra suggests that the mirror should not reflect the bed.
 Similarly, it should not be placed in front of the study table.”

 Narrow passageways or rooms will appear to be more spacious if mirrors are placed lengthwise to give an appearance of increased space.

 One of the most ingenious uses of mirrors I have seen is the one in Shiva temples.
 The sanctum sanctorum where the Shiva ling is placed is almost always at a lower level which has to be reached by going down a staircase.
 So a huge mirror is placed behind the Shivalingam in such a manner that the lingam is visible from the main podium of the temple which is at a higher level.
-This principal can be used to view a lower hall from an upper hall or balcony in big houses and duplex flats.
+This principle can be used to view a lower hall from an upper hall or balcony in big houses and duplex flats.
 Mirrors can be strategically placed to view an unseen spot to help secure the home.
 Typically, mirrors are placed to show the visitor standing outside the door to people inside the house.
 This is exactly what CCTV cameras do.

 So, go ahead and employ this mirror to create a splendid image of the home of your dreams.